DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 ![ESP32 Wrover CAM Photo](/_static/images/ex-sensorcam/esp32-wrover-cam-photo.png)

 **Note:** While this manual primarily talks about the ESP32-CAM-MB, there is a similar tested alternative in the newer **ESP32 WROVER CAM** single board option.
-For some further preliminary details refer to Section 7 Wiring, Figure 6.
+For some further preliminary details refer to Section 7 Wiring, **Figure 6**.
+The software is identical for both CAMs.

 Dealing with video images involves complexities not normally associated with model railroading sensors.
 The sensorCAM is a complex device with a number of commands explicitly for setup and evaluation.
-In addition to these,several“output” commands can be used by a host to interrogate the“virtual sensor” output states.
+In addition to these, several "output" commands can be used by a host to interrogate the "virtual sensor" output states.
 The initial setup can be somewhat involved and requires familiarity with most of the 25 commands discussed below.

 The sensorCAM has two ***mutually exclusive modes*** of operation; the sensorCAM mode and the webCAM mode.
 The webCAM mode is essentially as described in the on-line tutorials.
 Use that mode only for education and curiosity.Invoke webCAM video mode by issuing the v1(or v2) sensorCAM command to get a webCAM URL(e.g.192.168.0.64)

 The ESP32-CAM does not have a USB port so you will need an FTDI interface or MB.
-We prefer the ESP32-CAM-MB(MotherBoard) interface which plugs directly behind the CAM.
-Check“The Workshop” You tube videos on-line for guidance.
-The MB is far simpler to use(needing no jumpers or cables) than a separate FTDI used in the videos.
+We prefer the ESP32-CAM-MB (MotherBoard) interface which plugs directly behind the CAM.
+Check "The Workshop" You tube videos on-line for guidance.
+The MB is far simpler to use (needing no jumpers or cables) than a separate FTDI used in the videos.

 The ESPRESSIF guide will show how to install the Arduino-ESP32 support.
 BE WARNED: using an FTDI(rather than MB) that has a jumper set to 5V and connecting it to the CAM 3V3 pin will destroy the ESP32-CAM.
 Many have died.